 Either passive or active immunisation, or a combination of the two, is available for the management of contacts of cases and for outbreak control.

-HNIG will protect against hepatitis A infection if administered within 14 days of exposure and protection lasts for four to six months.
+HNIg will protect against hepatitis A infection if administered within 14 days of exposure.
+Protection lasts for 4-6 months.